csprabala/csprabala.github.io/_posts/2015-10-02-Working_With_Tags_In_Azure.md

 Below are a couple of code samples that illustrate how tagging can be done at the individual resource level.
 A point of note is that tagging at the individual resource level works for the V2 versions of those resource types.
 These resources can be created using the ARM (Azure Resource Management) workflows as opposed to using the Classic workflows.
-For the moment to use the ARM workflow using PowerShell command
+To use the ARM workflows use the following PowerShell command

     Switch-AzureMode -Name AzureResourceManagement